 TrueCrypt is a powerful and free open-source program for encrypting part or all of your hard drive.
 With TrueCrypt, you can create hidden "volumes" stored in a larger encrypted partition.
 Not only will intruders be unable to access your files, but they won't even know that your files are there.

-TrueCrypt offers stronger encryption than the other options we've used here, and basic computer users may find it difficult to run.
+TrueCrypt seems to offer stronger encryption than the other options we've used here, and basic computer users may find it difficult to run.
 For a more complete guide to using TrueCrypt, see our how-to see our article on Tom's Guide.